stanier/coyot.io/README.md

 ## Contributing

+Want to contribute?
+Great!
+Open an issue for a bug or feature you wish to work on or start working on anything on the roadmap.

+I appreciate any and all valid contributions, both in the form of code and feedback.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`